deep-compute/wordvecspace/README.md

 >>> print wv.get_word_at_index(509)
 india

-# Get occurrences of the word "india"
+# Get occurrences of the word india
 >>> print wv.get_word_occurrences("india")
 3242

-# Get occurrences of the word "to"
+# Get occurrences of the word to
 >>> print wv.get_word_occurrences("to")
 316376